Ada Lovelace Day Webinars

 The Technical Artist is a new kind of role in the games industry, but the possibilities for those who create and merge art and technology is endless.
 So what is tech art?
 And how are tech artists pushing the boundaries and creating new experiences for players?

-Ada Lovelace Day and Ukie’s #RaiseTheGame invite you to join tech artist Kristrun Fridriksdottir, Jodie Azhar, technical art director at Silver Rain Games, Emma Roseburgh from Avalanche Studios, and Laurène Hurlin from Pixel Toys for our tech art webinar.
+Ada Lovelace Day and Ukie’s #RaiseTheGame joined tech artist Kristrun Fridriksdottir, Jodie Azhar, technical art director at Silver Rain Games, Emma Roseburgh from Avalanche Studios, and Laurène Hurlin from Pixel Toys for our tech art webinar.

 The Science of Hypersleep